pelevesque/MIDI-Make/README.md

 ## Usage

-MIDI::Make works by creating a file class and then populating it with zero or more tracks created using the track class.
-The resulting MIDI information can be outputed using the file class's render method.
+MIDI::Make works by creating a File class and then populating it with zero or more tracks created using the Track class.
+The resulting MIDI information can be outputed using the File class's render method.

 ## The File Class

-The file class is used to store and modify MIDI information used to create a MIDI file.
+The File class is used to store and modify MIDI information used to create a MIDI file.
 It has some optional parameters, the add-track method to add tracks, and the render method to output the MIDI information created up to that point.